Transversal Activities

 From Science to the Marketplace

-Date: September-December 2025, schedule to be confirmed
+Date: Tuesdays, Wednesdays and Thursdays, September to December 2026, schedule to be confirmed

-Mode: on-site (Startup UB lab)
+Mode: on-site (Tuesdays and Wednesdays, Startup UB lab) and virtual (Thursdays)

 Language: Catalan and Spanish